 An occupant weight sensor (OWS) is installed in the passenger seat cushion.
 It detects the weight of the passenger on the front seat.
 A passenger seat sensor is sometimes the culprit.

-Another related problem that happens quite often is that the wires under the seat that connect to the passenger OWS sensor get damaged or unplugged.
+Another related problem that happens quite often is that the wires under the seat that connects to the passenger OWS sensor get damaged or unplugged.

 Inspect the yellow connector under the passenger seat.

 The seat belt buckle has a small sensor that detects if you are using the seat belt or not.
-If the wires to the seat belt sensor (which is nothing more than a micro-switch) get disconnected, you will get a fault code that points to an open circuit to the seat belt buckle.
+If the wires to the seat belt sensor (nothing more than a micro-switch) get disconnected, you will get a fault code that points to an open circuit to the seat belt buckle.
 You can use a multimeter to test the switches in the seat belt buckle.

 Supplemental Restraint System (SRS) control module is located under the center console behind the shifter.
 It can fail especially if exposed to liquid.
 Not a very common issue.